elizabethdaly/pands-project/README.md

 ## Discriminating between species <a name="paragraph4"></a>
 Python script: **class-separation.py**

-While researching the iris data set I found that there are lots of example analyses online; these include very simple ones which just describe the data set, to very complicated machine learning and LDA and PCA analyses.
+While researching the iris data set I found that there are lots of example analyses online ranging from very simple ones which just describe the data set, to very complicated machine learning and LDA and PCA analyses.
 It seems to be commonly used to demonstrate classification problems such as how to seperate classes from each other and how to predict which class a sample belongs to if the class label for that sample is unknown.
 The classes here are the three species, there are 50 samples per class, with each sample consisting of four variables or attributes (SepalLength, SepalWidth, PetalLength, PetalWidth).
-The output of **class-separation.py** looks like:
+Part of the output of **class-separation.py** looks like:
 ![get-data.py output](class-separation_OP.JPG)

 ### Histograms of variable values <a name="histall"></a>